vogler75/automation-gateway/webui/readme.md

 # WebUI for Automation Gateway

 ## Description
-This is a beta1 release for tests and reviews.
+This is a beta (V0.0.2) release for tests and reviews.

 ## Prerequisites